 - Developed a bluish tint to the lips, gums, or mouth overall

 - Open-mouthed or continuous panting (outside of rigorous playtime)

-Consistent, yet unproductive coughing.
+- Consistent, yet unproductive coughing.
 Coughs that linger but don’t produce hairballs are a reason to be concerned.
-Keep in mind that a persistent cough doesn’t necessarily mean all day, every day.
-Coughs that happen a few times a day, or a few days a week, can still be indicative of underlying issues other than a stubborn hairball.
+A persistent cough doesn’t necessarily mean all day, every day — coughs that happen a few times a day, or a few days a week, can still be indicative of underlying issues other than a stubborn hairball.

 Diagnosing and treating coughs in cats

 The treatment plan your vet recommends will depend on the underlying cause.
-As we’ve mentioned, minor infections may be treated at home while others, such as pneumonia, may require hospitalization.
+As we’ve mentioned, minor concerns may be treated at home while others, such as pneumonia, may require hospitalization.

 Diagnosing causes of coughing